Announcing A Grow Your Own Tea Series That Will To Save You Money

 What Will Be Covered In The Grow Your Tea Series?

-First, this series will cover my favorite herbs to grow for tea.
-Second, I will cover how to use these herbs for tea.
+First, this series will cover my favorite herbs to grow.
+Second, I will cover how to use these herbs for a hot beverage.
 Finally, I'll provide options for longer-term storage of these herbs, so we can enjoy our harvest longer!

 Stick around for the full series, as I may include bonus recipe ideas for the herbs we'll be growing.
 After all, I like to ensure I have more than 1 way to use the plants I grow, and I'm sure you do too!